 Meet the Team

-BAppSc (OT), Anita’s experience extends to managing a diverse caseload working with toddlers to adults in aged-care and helping people across the life-span with varies physical, developmental, sensory processing and social/behavioural difficulties including working with children & adults with Autism, Cerebral Palsy, ABI, Pervasive Developmental Disorders, ADHD, Sensory Processing Disorder, Global Delay and various learning difficulties.
-"I am energetic and enthusiastic about assisting children and families reach their goals and potential & my goal is to create an environment where children flourish and feel supported as well as develop a team of highly professional and knowledgeable therapists".
+Anita’s experience extends to managing a diverse caseload working with toddlers to adults in aged-care and helping people across the life-span with various physical, developmental, sensory processing and social/behavioural difficulties.
+This includes working with children & adults with Autism, Cerebral Palsy, ABI, Pervasive Developmental Disorders, ADHD, Sensory Processing Disorder, Global Delay and various learning difficulties.
+Anita has built the Grace Children’s therapy practice over the past 10 years in the Sydney Hills District with a passionate team of paediatric occupational therapists.

-"At Grace Children’s Therapy I take individualising programs and being at the forefront of change seriously because meeting children at their learning style and level is important in providing a supportive environment for positive outcomes and happy, confident children.
+At Grace Children’s Therapy, Anita encourages setting individual goals and designing therapy programs to meet a a child’s individual needs, learning style and level.
+We aim to nurture their goals in a supportive environment, for positive outcomes and for happy, confident children.
 We always try our best to advocate for the children & ensure children and families feel comfortable at our fully equiped occupational therapy practice or in their community visit.

-As part of my mission to the broader community, I endeavour to keep supporting my team to work towards improving their knowledge and developing themselves professionally so we can continue to achieve great results and help children feel accomplished.
+"I endeavour to keep supporting my team to work towards improving their knowledge and developing themselves professionally so we can continue to achieve great results and help children feel accomplished."

-BAppSc (OT), Ly is a dedicated therapist with a keen interest in working with children with Autism Spectrum Disorder, Sensory Processing Disorder and children with handwriting and learning difficulties.
+Ly is a dedicated therapist with a keen interest in working with children with Autism Spectrum Disorder, Sensory Processing Disorder and children with handwriting and learning difficulties.
 Ly uses a play based approach to involve children & motivate them to achieve their goals.
 Ly devotes time to working closely with parents and school teachers to ensure that children are able to transfer skills learnt within the sessions into home and school environment.

 BAppSc (OT) Hons; Grad.
 Cert in Educational Studies (Sensory Disability Specialisation)

-Sarah is an energetic therapist with a special interest in working with children with Autism Spectrum Disorder and Global Developmental Delay, taking a cognitive motor approach to therapy.
+Sarah is an energetic therapist with a passion for working with children with Autism Spectrum Disorder and Global Developmental Delay, taking a cognitive motor approach to therapy.
 Sarah enjoys helping children achieve their functional goals to improve their everyday living and their relationships with others.
 Sarah has experience working in both centre-based and school-based programs and has previously designed and implemented specific school-based fine motor development programs.
 Sarah uses a play-based approach to therapy incorporating a range of intervention strategies to ensure she is meeting the learning style of the child for optimal results from her therapy plans.
 Sarah is trained in Sensory Processing Dysfunction and has completed specialised movement and visual-vestibular training for improved daily functional performance.

 MFoodSt (Master in Food Studies), BSc(Science), Bus(Man).
 Simone joined our team as our resident nutrition specialist & qualified SOS feeding therapist.
 Simone helps our children that present as "fussy eaters" or "problem feeders and co-facilitates our SOS Feeding Program along side Occupational Therapist, Ly Giang to ensure we deliver a holistic, evidence-based feeding program to our families & children.